 – Business oriented to ensure sustainability

-– Protect private sector interests
+– Protect private sector interests - Small and Medium Enterprises (SME)

-– They have potential for registration of new domain names
+– They have potential for registration of new domain names - Youth and civil society

-– ICT advocacy
+– ICT advocacy - The academia

 – Scientific research and direction